NIKSS-vSwitch/nikss/README.md

+# psabpf - In-kernel P4 software switch

 **This project is still a work in progress.
 We make no guarantee for the stability of the API or CLI and may modify existing functions in the API or CLI.**

+**psabpf** is an in-kernel implementation of a P4 software switch.
+It works in conjunction with the P4-eBPF compiler.
+The **psabpf** switch uses Portable Switch Architecture (PSA) as a forwarding model and extended Berkeley Packet Filter (eBPF) as a packet processing engine. **psabpf** works seamlessly with both TC-based and XDP-based design of the PSA model for the P4-eBPF compiler.

 # Installation